-- 8. Embedding cultural development across Council - 8.1 Employ a Creative City Development Officer to drive the actions in this strategy. - 8.2 Establish a cross-Council Creative City Coordination Group consisting of Council officers from various Council departments, to drive a cross-Council approach for progressing Greater Shepparton as a creative city. - 8.3 Work with other departments of Council to simplify and streamline application and permit processes for cultural events and arts activities. - 8.4 Work with the Economic Development team to establish a Greater Shepparton Creative Industries Association. - 8.5 Work with the Strategic Planning team on a register of former industrial and commercial spaces suitable for creative industry start-ups. - 8.6 Work with the Strategic Planning to examine how other municipalities have used planning-scheme amendments to promote the creative industries (for example, Amendment C323: Melbourne Arts Precinct), and whether such amendments would be applicable to Greater Shepparton. - 8.7 Ensure that a cultural impact assessment is articulated in all Council reports, and is a key consideration in masterplans, structural plans, building and public space proposals across Council. - 8.8 Work with other adjacent municipalities in the region, to promote and drive regional arts and cultural programming and cultural tourism.
+- 8. Embedding cultural development across Council - 8.1 Employ a Creative City Development Officer to drive the actions in this strategy. - 8.2 Establish a cross-Council Creative City Coordination Group consisting of Council officers from various Council departments, to drive a cross-Council approach for progressing Greater Shepparton as a creative city. - 8.3 Work with the Economic Development team to establish a Greater Shepparton Creative Industries Association. - 8.4 Work with the Strategic Planning team on a register of former industrial and commercial spaces suitable for creative industry start-ups. - 8.5 Work with the Strategic Planning to examine how other municipalities have used planning-scheme amendments to promote the creative industries (for example, Amendment C323: Melbourne Arts Precinct), and whether such amendments would be applicable to Greater Shepparton. - 8.6 Ensure that a cultural impact assessment is articulated in all Council reports, and is a key consideration in masterplans, structural plans, building and public space proposals across Council. - 8.7 Work with other adjacent municipalities in the region, to promote and drive regional arts and cultural programming and cultural tourism.